Three Amazon sellers who conquered challenges to achieve success

 Angela creates products, like pill boxes, to help people with focus issues succeed daily.

 Turns out RE-Focus had fallen victim to an email phishing scam, where scammers use fake emails or texts to steal sensitive information.
-According to Comparitech, a pro-consumer cyber security website, as many as 79 percent of US organizations experienced a successful phishing attack in 2021, with business email compromise scams being particularly lucrative.
 Angela reported the incident to law enforcement authorities, but was informed that nothing could be done unless the amount in question was $100,000 or more.

 Did you know?